Mitsubishi Motors Cradle Mountain Charge

 Arrive between 7:30 and 10:30.
 Depart 11:15

-This leg is not in convoy, arrive at your leisure between 7:30 and 10:00.
-The meeting point is the Redwater Creek Railway, where we'll have some 15A outlets for short range vehicles to charge.
+This leg is not in convoy, arrive at your leisure between 7:30 and 10:30.
+The meeting point is the Sheffield Steam & Heritage Centre, where we'll have some 15A outlets for short range vehicles to charge.

-You are free to roam Sheffield at this stop.
-Have breakfast at a cafe, then browse the galleries and shops.
-Pick up a brochure from the tourist information centre and see how many murals you can find.
-The Redwater Creek Steam Railway will be steamed up and ready to take rides.
+You may want to roam further afield in Sheffield to browse the galleries and shops.
+Perhaps pick up a brochure from the tourist information centre and see how many murals you can find.
+The train will be steamed up and ready to take rides at 9:30.

-Assemble at the Redwater Creek Railway at 10:00 for a drivers' briefing and official opening.
-Then depart in convoy at 10:45.
+Assemble at the Sheffield Steam & Heritage Centre at 10:30 for a drivers' briefing and official opening.
+Then depart in convoy at 11:15.

 16km, elevation +0m